Quebec: Demographics

-Acadians

-The subject of Acadians in Quebec is an important one as more than a million people in Quebec are of Acadian descent, with roughly 4.8 million people possessing one or multiple Acadian ancestors in their genealogy tree, because a large number of Acadians had fled Acadia to take refuge in Quebec during the Great Upheaval.
-Furthermore, more than a million people have a patronym of Acadian origin.

-Quebec houses Acadian communities.
-Acadians mainly live on the Magdalen Islands and in Gaspesia, but about thirty other communities are present elsewhere in Quebec, mostly in the Côte-Nord and Centre-du-Québec regions.
-An Acadian community in Quebec can be called a "Cadie", "Petite Cadie" or "Cadien".

 Economy

 Quebec has an advanced, market-based, and open economy.
 In 2022, its gross domestic product (GDP) was US$50,000 per person at purchasing power parity.
 The economy of Quebec is the 46th largest in the world behind Chile and 29th for GDP per person.
 Quebec represents 19% of the GDP of Canada.
 The provincial debt-to-GDP ratio peaked at 51% in 2012–2013, and declined to 43% in 2021.

 Like most industrialized countries, the economy is based mainly on the services sector.
 Quebec's economy has traditionally been fuelled by abundant natural resources and a well-developed infrastructure, but has undergone significant change over the past decade.
 Firmly grounded in the knowledge economy, Quebec has one of the highest growth rates of GDP in Canada.
 The knowledge sector represents about 31% of Quebec's GDP.
 In 2011, Quebec experienced faster growth of its research-and-development (R&D) spending than other Canadian provinces.
 Quebec's spending in R&D in 2011 was equal to 2.63% of GDP, above the European Union average of 1.8%.
 The percentage spent on research and technology is the highest in Canada and higher than the averages for the Organisation for Economic Co-operation and Development and the G7 countries.

 Some of the most important companies from Quebec are: Bombardier, Desjardins, the National Bank of Canada, the Jean Coutu Group, Transcontinental média, Quebecor, the Métro Inc. food retailers, Hydro-Québec, the Société des alcools du Québec, the Bank of Montreal, Saputo, the Cirque du Soleil, the Caisse de dépôt et placement du Québec, the Normandin restaurants, and Vidéotron.